camunda/camunda-docs-manual/content/user-guide/dmn-engine/_index.md

 * [DMN 1.2] limited to the implemented feature set of DMN 1.3, i.e. features that are new in DMN 1.2 are not implemented yet

-The DMN engine can be used as library embedded in an application or in combination with the Camunda BPM platform.
+The DMN engine can be used as library embedded in an application or in combination with the Camunda Platform.
 This section covers how to embed the library and use it to evaluate decisions.
-For more information on the integration in the Camunda BPM platform, please see the [corresponding section][platform].
+For more information on the integration in the Camunda Platform, please see the [corresponding section][platform].
 You can read more about the DMN 1.3 standard in the [DMN reference].